What Is Required for a RN to Receive a Chemotherapy Certification?

 Chemotherapy Certification Overview

 The Oncology Nursing Certification Corporation (ONCC) offers nationally recognized certification options for nurses working in the field of oncology (www.oncc.org).
 The ONCC certifications include the Oncology Certified Nurse (OCN), Certified Pediatric Hematology/Oncology Nurse (CPHON), Oncology Nurse Practitioner (AOCNP), Oncology Clinical Nurse Specialist (AOCNS) and Certified Breast Care Nurse (CBCN).
 While the requirements for each certification may vary slightly, you must meet specific education and training requirements, as well as pass an exam to earn initial certification.
-The education and training requirements are profiled further below.

 All certifications from the ONCC require you to hold a nursing license that is active without any restrictions.
 Licensing is handled at the state level, but typically requires completion of a formal education program in nursing.
 You may complete a diploma program or an associate or bachelor's degree program to meet these education requirements.
 You must also pass the national nursing exam - National Council Licensure Examination (NCLEX-RN).
 Beyond the licensing requirement, each certification has specific experience requirements.
 Advanced nursing roles, such as nurse practitioners, will need to have a master's degree in nursing.